Slickplan

 • Experience

-7. Test the concepts
+7. Test concepts and validate demand

 • Are the features useful?